Putting the Spotlight on Consumer Decisions

 In some instances feelings and emotions are disruptive, distracting consumers from rational thinking, but in other instances they can be informative, instructive or protective.
 It should also be noted that many decisions are made automatically and sub- or unconsciously, without a consumer being aware of how those decisions were made.
 The human brain can autonomously make fast and effortless decisions for us — hence, consumers may not be able to explain the drivers to a decision and, if asked, might resort to fabricating their reasons.

 Most generally, the C / S / C Behaviour website relates to people in the role of consumers, concerning their decision-making processes and overt behaviour through their purchasing, consumption and usage engagements.
 However, sections of the website are especially dedicated to two specific roles of consumers as shoppers and as customers.
 These roles indeed overlap, and yet certain aspects and activities are more distinctive or pronounced in each role.

 Understanding marketing practice in light of consumer decision-making and behaviour — theory, research and application.

-Visitors of C / S / C Behaviour will find here commentary, analyses and reviews of marketing events and phenomena from a consumer perspective with a focus on decision-making.
+As visitors of C / S / C Behaviour, you will find here commentary, analyses and reviews of marketing events and phenomena from a consumer perspective with a focus on decision-making.
 Marketing is approached here in a broad sense to include also adjacent fields such as advertising, retailing, and customer relationship marketing.

 As implied above a myriad of related topics beyond decisions per se will be covered here — behaviour, thoughts and feelings, beliefs and attitudes, judgement and choice, experiences — that accompany consumer decision-making, during and after a decision process.
 Accordingly, interested visitors may learn and refresh their knowledge from reviews and research updates on these topics.
 Research methodologies and models, new and established, will be explored to illuminate their function and contribution.